Revisiting Supervision for Continual Representation Learning: Introduction

 In this work, encouraged by these advancements in improving the transferability of supervised models, we revisit supervision for continual representation learning.
-We argue that additional information (human annotations) should not hurt the quality of representations in continual learning, as suggested by~\citet{madaan2022lump}.
+We argue that additional information (human annotations) should not hurt the quality of representations in continual learning, as suggested by~\cite{madaan2022lump}.
 Motivated by the latest study on transferability of representations in self-supervised and supervised learning, we aim to improve transferability between tasks in continual learning.
-We are the first to show that supervised models can continually learn representations of higher quality than self-supervised models when trained with a simple MLP head (see Fig.~\ref{fig:teaser}).
+We are the first to show that supervised models can continually learn representations of higher quality than self-supervised models when trained with a simple MLP head (see Figure~\ref{fig:teaser}).
+We identify the crucial role of an MLP projector in representation learning through the perspective of feature transferability, forgetting, and retention for continually trained models.

-The main contributions of this paper are as follows.
-(1) We empirically show that SL equipped with a simple MLP projector can learn higher-quality representations than SSL methods in continual finetuning scenarios.
-(2) We show that the use of the MLP projector can be coupled with several continual learning methods, further improving their performance.
-(3) We shed light on the reasons behind the strong performance of supervised learning with MLP projector: better transferability, lower forgetting, and increasing diversity of representations.
+The main contributions of this paper are as follows: \begin{itemize} \item We empirically show that SL equipped with a simple MLP projector can learn higher-quality representations than SSL methods in continual finetuning scenarios in both in-distribution and transfer learning scenarios \item We show that the use of the MLP projector can be coupled with several continual learning methods, further improving their performance. \item We shed light on the reasons behind the strong performance of supervised learning with MLP projector: better transferability, lower forgetting, and increasing diversity of representations. \end{itemize}